jcrattz/odc_training_notebooks/README.md

-# AMA Open Data Cube Drone Paper Notebooks
+# AMA Open Data Cube Training Notebooks

-The AMA Open Data Cube Drone Paper Notebooks is a collection of [Jupyter Notebooks](https://jupyter.org/) using the [Open Data Cube](https://www.opendatacube.org/) to analyze satellite data and drone data.
+The AMA Open Data Cube Training Notebooks is a collection of [Jupyter Notebooks](https://jupyter.org/) using the [Open Data Cube (ODC)](https://www.opendatacube.org/) to introduce users to the ODC.

 For an overview of the available notebooks, see the [Notebooks Overview](docs/notebooks_overview.md) document.